 Increased tone (“hypertonic”) indicates there is neural activity triggering the muscle to contract at a low level.
 Ultimately, performing a static stretch on a hypertonic muscle is the equivalent of an isometric exercise (e.g., an abdominal plank) which will not improve the flexibility or length of the target muscle.

-- Contact for appointment
+- Wednesday: appointment only

 - Text: (732) 444-8114